 The objective of the GMS is:

-Due to the evolving market conditions, the government has decided to discontinue the Medium Term Gold Deposit (MTGD) and Long Term Gold Deposit (LTGD) under the Gold Monetisation Scheme (GMS) from 26 March 2025.
-However, the banks will continue the Short Term Gold Deposit (STGD) scheme under the GMS.
+Due to evolving market conditions, the government has discontinued the Medium-Term Gold Deposit (MTGD) and Long-Term Gold Deposit (LTGD) under the Gold Monetisation Scheme (GMS) from 26 March 2025.
+The government has also discontinued the renewal of MTGD and LTGD from 26 March 2025.

 The GMS works like a savings bank account and saves the fees paid to bank lockers where the gold is kept for safety.
 Under the GMS, an individual/ institution can deposit gold in a bank savings account and earn interest on it.